 I always liken it to when we get a cold.
 I’ve said that the first person on earth who got the first cold must have thought I'm dead.
 My nose is running, and my throat hurts.
 But now when we get a cold, we know it will last a few days but we will get past it.
 If we could do the same things with our emotions and say, ‘okay, this is grieving but it won't own me and it will pass’, then we could detach from it and see it for the emotion that it is.
 Morrie was good at that.
 People who grasped that lesson from Tuesdays with Morrie benefit from it.

 During one visit you and Morrie talk about regrets.
 Morrie said that we don’t stand back enough and think: Is this all?
 Is something missing in my life?
-He told you that we all need someone to probe us in this direction.
-Who is probing you these days?
+He told you that we all need someone to push us in this direction.
+Who is pushing you these days, Mitch?

 To be honest, that's probably the biggest void I have in my life now.
 As you get older, those mentors you look to probe you are going away.
 Morrie died.
 I've had other older people in my life I looked up to who have passed.
 Then you’re becoming a person that people are coming to you for advice, like the kids in the orphanage, and my nieces and nephews.
 This is lovely, but there's still that part of you that says, but who's checking me?
 Who’s asking me the question?
 Who's probing me?
 In my life, it’s my wife and my immediate family members.
 It’s also myself.
 I have an internal dialogue of constant probing.
 But I miss the old people in my life.
 I say that to Janine all the time.
 I miss those people—a lot.